The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Introduction

-To prove the main theorem we first define several kinds of theta operators and study the non-vanishing of the theta operators by using local moduli around superspecial points in the Siegel modular threefold $S_{N,p}$ over $\bF_p$.
 By using these operators and working on the superspecial locus with Ghitza's results (\cite{ghitza1},\cite{ghitza2}), we will reduce the difference $k_1-k_2$ to satisfy $p>k_1-k_2+3$.
-This process can be continued if necessary until $k_1-k_2$ becomes to 0 or 1 depending on the parity of the difference of the original weights.
-Next we will reduce $k_2$ by making use of the partial Hasse invariants on Ekedahl-Oort strata for $S_{N,p}$ and their extensions to the Zariski closure of each stratum.
-The partial Hasse invariants we use here are defined by Oort in \cite{oort2} and several people have studied how such invariants extend (see \cite{boxer},\cite{Kos},\cite{GS}).
-In this paper we will apply the method of \cite{GS} which shows us not only a way to extend but also the local behaviors of the partial Hasse invarianst along the boundary.
-Then we restrict our mod $p$ Siegel modular forms on each stratum.
+In particular, the theta operator $\theta_1$ reduces $k_1-k_2$ to $k_1-k_2-2$ but, instead, $k_2$ increases.
+This process can be continued if necessary until $k_1-k_2$ becomes 0 or 1, depending on the parity of the difference of the original weights.
+Next we will reduce $k_2$ by making use of the partial Hasse invariant on each Ekedahl-Oort stratum in $S_{N,p}$ and its extension to the Zariski closure of each stratum.
+The partial Hasse invariants we use here were defined by Oort in \cite{oort2} and several people have studied how such invariants extend (see \cite{boxer},\cite{Kos},\cite{GS}).
+In this paper we will apply the method of \cite{GS} which shows us not only a way to extend but also the local behaviors of the partial Hasse invariants along the boundary.
+We then restrict our mod $p$ Siegel modular forms to each stratum.
 The bottom stage is the superspecial locus and there one can reduce $k_2$ to be less than $p+1$.
 Then we will lift them up to a form on $S_{N,p}$ keeping the difference $k_1-k_2$ but the vanishing of the obstruction for the liftability constraints us so that we have to increase $k_2$ depending on the weights of partial Hasse invariants.

 Our future purpose is definitely to study $\br_{F,p}|_{G_{\Q_p}}$ where $G_{\Q_p}:={\rm Gal}(\bQ_p/\Q_p)$.
-It should be studied in terms of $p$-adic Hodge theory as in \cite{blz}, \cite{berger1} \cite{bg}, \cite{yasuda-yamashita}.
-In the reducible case we would be able to apply these results.
-However if $\br_{F,p}|_{G_{\Q_p}}$ is irreducible we need to extend the previous result to the higher dimensional case.
-Further as the readers would have realized, the bound for $k_2$ in the main theorem is too big and this will cause a trouble to study the integral $p$-adic Hodge structure of the representations in question.
+It should be studied in terms of $p$-adic Hodge theory as in \cite{blz}, \cite{berger1} \cite{bg}, \cite{yasuda-yamashita} for the 2-dimensional case.
+In the reducible case we would be able to apply similar arguments.
+However, if $\br_{F,p}|_{G_{\Q_p}}$ is irreducible we need to extend the previous results in loc.cit. to the higher dimensional case.
+Further as the readers would have realized, the bound for $k_2$ in the main theorem is too big and this will complicate studying the integral $p$-adic Hodge structure of the representations in question.
 We would address this program somewhere else.